Costa Rica becomes the first Central American country to legalize same-sex marriage

 (CNN)Marriage equality is now law in Costa Rica.

-The country became the first in Central America on Tuesday to legally recognize same-sex marriage.
+The country on Tuesday became the first in Central America to legally recognize same-sex marriage.

 "Today, Costa Rica officially recognizes same-sex marriage," President Carlos Alvarado Quesada wrote on Twitter.